abounk/flight-booking/document.md

 ## Overview

 The API documents of Flight Booking web application.
-This documentation will provide API of our flight booking service.
+This documentation will provide API of our flight booking service. \
+\
+Note: This template is from [GarnBarn](https://garnbarn.github.io/garnbarn-backend/#/api) ISP Project.

 ## Booking APIs